cafeibit/Azure-Data-Engineering/readme.md

      -- OPENJSON – convert JSON collection to a set of rows and columns

      You can also query JSON files using SQL serverless.
-The query's objective is to read the following type of JSON files using OPENROWSET.
+The query's objective is to read the following type of JSON files using **OPENROWSET**.

      -- Standard JSON files where multiple JSON documents are stored as a JSON array.